-The State Water Board has initially allocated up to \$10 million to provide technical assistance for DACs and EDAs.
-The technical assistance program will be administered by the Office of Sustainable Water Solutions.
+The State Water Board allocated up to \$10 million to provide technical assistance for DACs and EDAs to apply for grants and implement projects that prevent or cleanup the contamination of groundwater that serves or has served as a source of drinking water.
+The technical assistance program (TA Program) is administered by the Office of Sustainable Water Solutions.
 Technical assistance may include, but not be limited to, preparation of Concept Proposals/Full Proposals; assistance in assessment of the scope of contamination; initial assessment of potential cleanup options; legal assistance; organization formation and managerial assessment and assistance; and technical training.
 The Deputy Director of the DFA is authorized to provide up to an additional \$10 million in technical assistance to benefit DACs and EDAs.
+As of May 2,